 Pro And Cons for POCO F1

 Concluding Thoughts – Should You Buy?

 POCO F1 is a killer offering from Xiaomi and it is going to make a big dent in the sales of rivals especially in the 18k to 30K price range.
-Those who wish to spend more will still open the purses for the Oneplus and other brands such as Samsung and Google.
+Those who wish to spend more will still open the purses for Oneplus and other brands such as Samsung and Google.

 But POCO is a really good option for those looking for a no-frills phone with a stellar performance.
 I am using it for many days and find the phone to be a good daily driver.

-I am also using the Honor Play along with this for last many days and find the Honor play to have a better display and a much better design and ergonomics.
+I am also using the Honor Play along with this for the last many days and find the Honor play to have a better display and a much better design and ergonomics.

-If you value those things and priority is not to have slightly fast performance or a better camera in this range, Honor Play is also a worthy option.
+If you value those things and the priority is not to have slightly fast performance or a better camera in this range, Honor Play is also a worthy option.